I restore and rebuild vintage bikes for city and touring use. Bikes can be purchased ‘stock’ in the studio and webshop.

 ROOK also specialises in unique parts and accessories to upgrade or give your bicycle a special finishing touch, these items can be found in both the webshop and the Studio.

-Relevant keywords: vintage bicycles, bicycle recycling, restoration, rebuilding, upgrading, problem solving, new and vintage quality parts, nice framesets, commuterbikes, citybikes, tourbikes, grocery getters, bike packing, basket packing, made to order custom builds
+Relevant keywords that match with what we do: vintage bicycles, bicycle recycling, restoration, rebuilding, upgrading, problem solving, new and vintage quality parts, nice framesets, commuterbikes, citybikes, tourbikes, grocery getters, bike packing, basket packing, made to order custom builds.I

 Even though the grind called life progressed rather victoriously, that need for daylight grew.
 The subsequent summer in July 2015, I took a leap forward and moved shop to Goudsesingel 212.
 All of a sudden, I had a big shop window display which attracted a lot of attention.
 Combined with some serious studio photography and long nights restoring bicycles, I gained a little exposure.
 After another 2 years, the space was in need of restoration and a 4 month renovation process began.

 In early spring, March of 2018, I started with a clean slate and a completely new shop space — a white cube.
 Together with a name change to ROOK, it felt like a whole new beginning.
 The name change was due to the fact that I desired to broaden my perspective, instead of merely focussing on the Resto(ration) part of the work.

 With the name ROOK, as short for Rokus, I strive to build a bigger, close-knit, thriving community of likeminded people and to welcome them into my ‘house’.
 On that ideological assumption, I organised the first edition of ROOK & Friends in the summer of 2019 — an art expo with affordable printed works in collaboration with close creatives of ROOK.